Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 There seems to be a massive price to pay.
 And I can see how that can put some people off from getting back up the next day to let’s do this again.
 So it gets better, though it does improve, why is it important to get to the limit and then push beyond the limit?
 Or the barrier or whatever that is?
 Why is it important to sort of get there and do it, even though it’s hard?

 Dr. Eva Mistry 12:43

-Um, I would say that definitely kind of pushing the barrier is first disclaimer that you should always follow your physical therapists and occupational therapists advice and definitely don’t push yourself beyond what they say you should, because, like you said, it’s about consistency, it’s not about pushing that barrier one day and not being able to get up for next three days, it’s about, you know, consistently doing the maximum you can consistently.
+Um, I would say that definitely kind of pushing the barrier is a first disclaimer that you should always follow your physical therapist and occupational therapists’ advice and don’t push yourself beyond what they say you should, because, as you said, it’s about consistency, it’s not about pushing that barrier one day and not being able to get up for next three days, it’s about, you know, consistently doing the maximum you can consistently.

 Dr. Eva Mistry 13:15